A version of this article appeared in the Autumn 2021 issue of strategy+business.

 Key survey findings

-PwC’s survey reveals that consumers in the Asia-Pacific region are more eco-friendly than the global average.
-In Indonesia, 86% of survey respondents say they’ve become more eco-friendly, and in Vietnam and the Philippines, it’s 74%.
-Middle East consumers have also become more eco-friendly than the global average.
+PwC’s survey reveals that consumers in the Asia-Pacific region are more eco-friendly than the global average, and a large majority of respondents report becoming more eco-friendly.
+In Indonesia, it's 86%, and in Vietnam and the Philippines, it's 74%.
+The trend is also prevalent in the Middle East.
 In Egypt, 68% say they’re more eco-friendly, and in the United Arab Emirates, it’s 67%.
 This suggests that sustainability messaging should have amplified resonance in those regions.

-There has also been substantial movement within demographic cohorts.
-Millennials are the most changed.
+There has also been substantial movement within demographic cohorts (see chart).
+Millennials showed the most change.
 Fifty-eight percent of “core” millennials (those ages 27 to 32) surveyed by PwC say they’ve become more eco-friendly.
-Core and “young” millennials (those ages 23 to 26) are also the most likely to agree that they consciously think about sustainability while shopping.
+Core and “young” millennials (those ages 23 to 26) are also the most likely to agree that they consciously consider sustainability while shopping.
 Generation Z’s commitment to eco-consumerism lags that of millennials, which might have to do with perceptions that it’s more costly or difficult to shop sustainably (see chart).

 Those working from home are also more likely to shop sustainably.
 More than half (56%) of those surveyed who work from home say they’ve become more eco-friendly, compared with 48% of those who work away from home.

-But certain consumer concerns do trump sustainability.
-According to PwC’s survey, consumers are slightly more concerned about health and safety than they are about the environmental impacts of their purchasing decisions.
+But certain concerns do trump sustainability.
+According to PwC’s survey, consumers are slightly more concerned about health and safety than they are about the environmental impact of their purchasing decisions.
 This is likely an effect of the pandemic.
-When it comes to consuming single-use plastics and other disposables (e.g., face masks, paper towels, disinfecting wipes, gloves), just over half (51%) of global consumers say their concerns over health and safety outweigh their sense of environmental responsibility.
+When it comes to buying single-use plastics and other disposables (e.g., face masks, paper towels, disinfecting wipes, and gloves), just over half (51%) of global shoppers say their concerns over health and safety outweigh their sense of environmental responsibility.

-Although eco-consumerism is clearly on the rise, PwC’s most recent survey reveals that some consumer segments haven’t fully embraced sustainable shopping: 44% of survey respondents say they have no opinion about or disagreed with three or more statements about shopping sustainably.
+Although eco-consumerism is clearly on the rise, PwC’s most recent survey reveals that some consumer segments haven’t fully embraced sustainable shopping: 44% of survey respondents say they have no opinion about or disagree with three or more statements about shopping sustainably.
 These less environmentally conscious consumers, or “sustainability skeptics,” have certain characteristics in common.
-They are more likely to work away from home, to be the youngest consumers, to be driven by convenience when choosing how to shop, and to be less likely to perceive themselves as having evolved as consumers across other areas as well.
+They are more likely to work away from home, to be young, and to be driven by convenience when choosing how to shop, and they are less likely to perceive themselves as having evolved as consumers across other areas.

 Sustainability skeptics identify various reasons for their stances.
 Forty-four percent say sustainable products are priced too high.
-Other reasons survey respondents cite for not choosing sustainable products are lack of quality, limited product availability, and lack of time to look for these options.
+Other reasons survey respondents cite for not choosing sustainable products are lack of quality, limited product availability, and lack of time to seek out these options.